AlexisLasselin/Algosup-Moonshot-Project/MoonshotReport.md

 ## I. Introduction

 In France, approximately 200,000 people are completely deaf, and many more are hard of hearing.
 For many of them, French Sign Language (LSF) is the primary means of communication.
-Yet, despite its importance, LSF remains marginalized — it is not officially recognized as a language by the French government, and is not taught in schools as foreign languages like English or Spanish are.
+Yet, despite its importance, LSF remains marginalized — it is not officially recognized as a language by the French government and is not taught in schools as foreign languages like English or Spanish are.

 This lack of formal recognition creates a significant communication gap between the deaf and hearing populations.
-While some individuals do learn LSF, it is far from widespread.
+While some individuals do learn LSF, it is by no means widespread.
 As a result, deaf people often struggle to communicate effectively in key situations — particularly in administrative, medical, or social contexts — where LSF interpreters are not always available, especially outside of major cities.

 To cope, many rely on written communication, which can be frustrating, limited, and far from inclusive.